swfans/syndre/README.md

    `/Volumes/SYNDPLUS`)
-4. finally, run `util/mkbundle ./data` (replacing `./data` with the directory you installed the data to); this will produce an application bundle named `SyndicateRE.app` in the current directory
+4. finally, run `util/mkbundle ./data` (replacing `./data` with the directory you installed the data to); this will produce an application bundle named `SyndicatFX.app` in the current directory
-5. if you want there to be a pretty icon for the bundle, copy `res/syndre.icns` to `SyndicateRE.app/Contents/Resources`
+5. if you want there to be a pretty icon for the bundle, copy `res/syndicatfx.icns` to `SyndicatFX.app/Contents/Resources`

 ### Installing on Windows

-There are two ways to install **SyndicateRE** on Windows - either download the installer, or download the source code and compile it by hand.
+There are two ways to install **SyndicatFX** on Windows - either download the installer, or download the source code and compile it by hand.
 It is recommended to use the installer!